Bixilon/Minosoft/Contributing.md

 I started this project in mind, that I'll never earn money from it.
 Just doing it for fun, so I am not dependent on it.
 So: Currently not available and not planned.

-## Issue and MR rules
-- Do not spam, we will answer when we have time.
-- Use english whenever possible, we would even allow using german, but try to use english.
-- Don't hesitate against other developers.

 ## Contact us

 If you want to ask me, the team or whoever in this project a question, you can do the following things: